About autism

 • See AllPlay Learn’s social inclusion resources

-• See AllPlay Learn's Being different
+• See AllPlay Learn's Being different story

 • A child with autism may find the change in routine of camp or excursions challenging.
 Providing detailed information in advance about the change can be helpful.